Kwanzaa – December 26 – January 1, 2017

 HOW IS KWANZAA CELEBRATED?

-Each evening a family the youngest child, lights candles in a special candle holder and discusses one of the seven principles of Kwanzaa.
+Each evening a family the youngest child, lights candles in a special candle holder and discusses one of the seven principles.
 On the sixth day, which falls on New Years Eve, family and friends gather to enjoy a large feast and to celebrate their history, culture, and the upcoming new year.

 HOW IT BEGAN